 Your results will become visible as soon as swelling and puffiness resolve, usually within a couple of weeks after your surgery.
 The incisions typically take a few months to fade, and it’s very important to shield your eyes from the sun during these weeks and months to enable scars to fade more quickly and completely.
 Blepharoplasty results are long-lasting and most people only need to have the surgery performed once during their lifetimes.
 As the effects of aging continue, you may need a browlift to address forehead sagging, which can cause your eyes to appear less wide-open.
 Many patients opt to have a browlift completed at the same time as blepharoplasty to enhance their results and avoid the need for brow surgery in the future.
 Blepharoplasty can also be performed in conjunction with a facelift to achieve overall effects that can help you look and feel younger and refreshed.

 Scars are an inevitable part of having surgery.
-However – eyelid scars then to heal well and are often hard to see after healing is complete (typically 1-2 years for the scar maturation).
+However – eyelid scars tend to heal well and are often hard to see after healing is complete (typically 1-2 years for the scar maturation).
 As a top-ranked fellowship-trained plastic surgeon in San Antonio, Dr. Baumholtz is skilled in surgical techniques designed to minimize scarring, including optimal placement of incisions.
 In addition, the sutures he uses are very tiny and carefully placed to encourage complete healing in the delicate lid tissues.

 The most common risks include lid malposition and asymmetry between the lids.
 Dr. Baumholtz takes great care to achieve symmetry, but some mild asymmetry may occur as a result of anatomical differences and underlying structural features as well as factors that affect healing.
 Once healing is complete, any symmetry concerns can be addressed.
 A few patients may be unhappy with their scars.